6 Jul 2025

 Using a Base64 encoder (e.g.,

-at the command line or an online tool, obtain the Base64-encoded SHA-1 hash of any.class
+base64oropenssl base64at the command line or an online tool, obtain the Base64-encoded SHA-1 hash of any.classfile from the JAR file.
+How that that compare with the value inMETA-INF/MANIFEST.MF?

 -